iter8-tools/iter8/mkdocs/docs/hub/load-test/README.md

 iter8 run
 ```

-The above command reads in the `experiment.yaml` file, executes the specified tasks, and writes the results into the `results.yaml` file.
-The contents of the `experiment.yaml` file is as follows.
+The above command reads in the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the results of the experiment into the `results.yaml` file.

-??? note "experiment.yaml"
+??? note "Look inside experiment.yaml"
     ```yaml
-    # task 1: generate HTTP requests for https://example.com
+    # task 1: generate HTTP requests for https://example.com and
     # collect Iter8's built-in latency and error related metrics
     - task: collect-fortio-metrics
       with:
         versionInfo:
         - url: https://example.com
+    # task 2: validate if the app (hosted at https://example.com) satisfies
-    # task 2: validate service level objectives for https://example.com using
+    # service level objectives (SLOs)
-    # the metrics collected in the above task
+    # this task uses the built-in metrics collected by task 1 for validation
     - task: assess-versions
       with:
         criteria: